 -

-Buy Sri Lankan Rupees in person from a participating M&S store.
-With locations nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at your convenience.
+Buy Sri Lankan Rupee in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Sri Lankan Rupee at a time that suits you.

 Why buy Sri Lankan Rupees from M&S Travel Money?